 Gone are the days of the typical war scenario.
 The cannon fodder has since been replaced by cyber influence and online resources that have far more impact in destabilizing governments and increasing fear among its citizens.
 We’re seeing the effects of this most recently through the tensions between Russia and Ukraine.
 According to the US government, GRU, a group linked to Russia’s military intelligence agency, originated from distributed denial of service attacks against Ukraine’s ministry of defense and several Ukrainian banks.
 UK government has since come forward to confirm the USA’s declaration.
 This has resulted in banks and ATMs being unavailable and the impression that the Ukraine government doesn’t have the capability to protect its citizens.

-Russia has been the source of more advanced, impactful, and targeted major attacks in present years, one of the more notable being the attack on the power grid in 2021.
+Russia has been the source of more advanced, impactful, and targeted major cyberattacks in present years, one of the more notable being the attack on the power grid in 2021.
 These cyberattacks aren’t going away any time soon.
 This seems to be the new future of warfare against countries.
 This has prompted the experts at John Hopkins to build an algorithm for predicting cyberattacks between countries.
 As expected, the tensions between the Russian and Ukrainian governments have maxed out the scoring system for the first time.
 This tool named CAPI, examines country pairs to define risk scores in 5 categories:

 Based on this information, CAPI and the John Hopkins team can determine the likelihood of an attack.
 Presently Russia attacking Ukraine is extremely likely.
 With Russia’s intentions clear, there is no doubt that attacks will continue against the country.